cuijiyao01/docker-k8s-training/kubernetes/exercise_03_deployment.md

 # Exercise 3: Deployment
 With the deletion of the pod all information associated with it have been removed as well.
-Though an unplanned, forcefully deletion is an unlikely scenario, it illustrates the lack of resilience the pod construct suffers quite well.
+Though an unplanned, forcefully deletion is an unlikely scenario, it illustrates the lack of resilience of the pod construct quite well.

 To overcome this shortage kubernetes offers a hierachical constructed api.
 The pod, which encapsulated the container, is now wrapped in a more complex construct that takes care of the desired state - the deployment.
 In this case "desired state" means that a specified quorum of running instances is fulfilled.